-Paying your credit card early has advantages, like possibly improving your credit score, helping with budgeting, and lowering potential daily interest charges.
+Paying your credit card early could improve your credit score, help with budgeting, and lower potential daily interest charges.

 Having enough cash to cover an early payment and still meet other financial obligations is a factor in whether to pay early.

 If you’ve just made a purchase with your credit card and have cash in the bank to cover the payment, you may wonder if you should pay it off now or wait until your credit card bill is due.

 There are perks to using a credit card for spending, like a credit card that offers cash back rewards.
 And managing your expenses with credit can help you cover certain costs until payday.
 But the decision about when to pay your credit card comes down to your unique circumstances.
 While there are benefits to paying your credit card early, there may be situations when paying on time is the best choice.

 The benefits of paying your credit card early

 When paying your credit card balance, staying on top of payments helps you build credit history and responsibly manage your spending.
 And while making your monthly payment on time is crucial, you may want to consider the benefits of paying early (before your due date).

 Increase available credit

 Since making a payment early reduces what you owe, it also improves your credit utilization ratio.
 Credit utilization ratio is the amount of your total available credit that you’re using.
 It’s calculated by dividing your total revolving credit debt by your total revolving credit limits.
 Multiply this number by 100 to see the credit utilization rate in a percentage.